mad1ly/Django-React-Project/README.md

 **ABOUT THE PROJECT**

-This is a project I made to refine my Python Django and React.js knowledge, by famously combining them together and making a Web app that uses Spotify API.
+This is a Full-Stack project I made to refine my Python Django and React.js knowledge, by famously combining them together and making a Web app that uses Spotify API.
 You can create a room, where you are able to control your Spotify music, with your friends.

 Big Thanks to Tech with Tim!